 AI will make it a lot easier for any company to find their target audience by nifty usage of consumer data.
 Marketing will become more about science that random hit and miss campaigns, we now see on multiple platforms.
 The emergence of Artificial Intelligence and machine learning will rely heavily on consumer data from the company database.
 For that, you will need to up your RDBMS game.
 Now, we know how costly it can become to maintain an in-house DBA, who can wing the data in real-time.
 However, you can surely try getting a remote DBA assistance before time beats you.

 Everyone will play a little bit of Tony Stark

 RemoteDBA.com lists the benefits of having a remote DBA in your team for collating your customer data for future use.
-You may not be a “believer” of AI, but you will need your customer data even if you want to analyze them using any traditional marketing algorithm to find your sales trends or offer outcomes.
+You may not be a “believer” in AI, but you will need your customer data even if you want to analyze them using any traditional marketing algorithm to find your sales trends or offer outcomes.
 Consumer data is a goldmine for any company.
 If you lose your customer data, you may end up losing the better part of your business.
-Customer data does not only mean name and contact.
+Customer Data does not only mean name and contact.
 It also includes sensitive details like their physical address, account numbers, and credit card details.
 A remote DBA is not just a data organizer; he is also a data protector.

 Less labor, more output

 It is certainly not possible for a marketing manager to take care of his marketing campaigns and protect consumer data.
 That is exactly why you need your senior DBA.
 From firewalling your storage to encrypting the data in the cloud, your remote DBA assistance can guarantee authorized access only for members of your team or your company employees.
 Modern day data protection often involves multi-step authorization and data encryption.
 It prevents brute force attackers from gaining entry to the consumer information inside the cloud.